Toggle: English / Spanish

-Always tell your health care provider and pharmacist if you are taking extra calcium.
+Always tell your provider and pharmacist if you are taking extra calcium.
 Calcium supplements may change the way your body absorbs some medicines.
 These include certain types of antibiotics and iron pills.
-Taking extra calcium over a long period of time raises the risk of kidney stones in some people.

-Rosen C. Osteoporosis.
+Weber TJ.
+Osteoporosis.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 251.
+Goldman-Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 243.

-- Last reviewed on 2/4/2013
+- Last reviewed on 2/13/2017